fabiandev/typescript-playground/README.md

 ### Serve

-With `yarn serve` a dev server can be started to preview the project with.
+With `yarn serve` a dev server with live reload can be started to preview the project with.

 ## Credits